elephant-track/elephant-track.github.io/docs/README.md

 singularity --version
 ```

-Please [download the release `v0.1.0-singularity`](https://github.com/elephant-track/elephant-server/archive/refs/tags/v0.1.0-singularity.zip), or checkout the tag `v0.1.0-singularity` on Git to follow the instructions below.
+Download and extract the latest release of the ELEPHANT server [here](https://github.com/elephant-track/elephant-server/archive/refs/tags/v0.3.2.zip).

+Alternatively, you can clone a repository from [GitHub](https://github.com/elephant-track/elephant-server).

 ##### 1. Build a container